philippevidal80/tools/README.md

 ```
 - **_create_alarm_for_SQS.py_**

-This take two arguments, an AWS Profile and an SNS ARN.
+This take three arguments, a pattern, an AWS Profile and a SNS ARN.
 It allow to create alarm on SQS's pattern when a message is received.

 ```